auerlab/TOPMed-mCA/README.md

 Most analysis was performed on a FreeBSD 12 HPC cluster using OpenZFS file system with lz4 compression.
 The compression capabilities of ZFS significantly reduce disk usage and read/write time for uncompressed temporary files such as VCFs.
+This is especially helpful when splitting the multisample VCFs, since we cannot pipe thousands of VCF streams through xz processes at once.
+We must write raw VCFs and compress them afterward with reasonable parallism.

 All output files were subsequently compressed in XZ format, which provides significantly better compression ratios than lz4, gzip, or bzip2.